Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

-The functionality of each module can be explicitly detailed by simulating the system using Python.
-The following code simulates the processor's informational architecture, with minimal use of libraries and pre-built functions.
+The overall functionality can be simulated using Python.
+The following code simulates the processor\RL{'}s behaviour, with minimal use of libraries and pre-built functions.
 This simulator also provides insight into the amount of memory and resources that would be required to perform an algorithm.

-Use of the simulator can be sumarized into the following use cases.
+Use of the simulator can be summarized into the following use cases.
 The simulator is packaged as a library, and the library API is written with the intent of reflecting the experience of solving a quantum circuit in Dirac notation.
-Therefore, what a user of the ismulator must provide to declare a quantum state are the coefficients of its composite pure states ( the square root of each pure state's probability of being observed ) and the bit string representing the values of each qubit in that pure state.
+Therefore, what a user of the simulator must provide to declare a quantum state are the coefficients of its composite basis states (the square root of each pure state\RL{'}s probability of being observed) and the bitstring representing the values of each qubit in that basis state.

 Supported operations include the Pauli matrices, the Hadamard operator, and measurement.

 Insights that can be gained from using the simulator include the following.